shamsiddin-abbasov/shamsiddin-abbasov-resume/README.md

 **Mohirdev, 2022 Sep - 2023 Jan**\
 **Data Science and AI**

-- Studied NumPy, Pandas, PostgreSQL technologies in data analysis module and implemented small projects based on them
+- Studied NumPy and Pandas technologies in data analysis module and implemented small projects based on them.
+- In Data Processing section, learned PostgreSQL & SQLite, validation, sorting, summarization, aggregation, analysis, reporting and classification.
+- Learned the types of graphs and how to visualize data using Matplotlib, Seaborn and Lux libraries

 **DataCamp, 2022 Sep - 2023 Jan**\
 **Data Science with Python**